Zanzibar Travel Advisory

 Zanzibar Beaches & Location

-Zanzibar’s coastline offers the best beaches in the world.
+Zanzibar’s coastline offers some of the world’s best beaches.
 But sand and surf vary depending on what side of the island you’re on.

 Eastern Zanzibar